citahub/cita-truffle-box/README.md

 Set network by `--network [network name]`

-One of `host + port` and `provider` should be configured to deploy smart contract to cita
+One of `host + port` and `provider` should be configured to deploy smart contract to AppChain

 ### contractInfo

 #### chainId [required]

-Chain id of cita, default to 0.
+Chain id of AppChain, default to 0.

 #### privkey [required]